Skip to main content

 The ADA prohibits discrimination based on disability and places limits on when an employer can require medical examinations or ask for health information.
 It allows for such inquiries within a “voluntary” employee health program.
 The Equal Employment Opportunity Commission (EEOC), which enforces the ADA, has provided guidance that for a program to be considered voluntary, it cannot be overly burdensome or coercive.

 GINA provides additional, specific protections.
 It prohibits health insurers and employers from discriminating against individuals based on their genetic information.
-This is particularly relevant in the context of that use Health Risk Assessments (HRAs), which often ask about family medical history.
+This is particularly relevant in the context of wellness programs that use Health Risk Assessments (HRAs), which often ask about family medical history.
 GINA generally forbids employers from offering incentives for employees to provide their genetic information.
 It establishes a clear boundary to protect information about your potential future health risks from being used against you.

 These laws intersect in the realm of program incentives.
 The Affordable Care Act (ACA) allows health-contingent wellness programs (those requiring you to meet a health goal) to offer incentives up to 30% of the cost of self-only health coverage, and up to 50% for tobacco cessation programs.

-However, the EEOC’s interpretation of the requires that even with these incentives, participation must remain truly voluntary.
+However, the EEOC’s interpretation of the ADA and GINA requires that even with these incentives, participation must remain truly voluntary.
 This creates a regulatory balance ∞ the ACA encourages wellness incentives, while the ADA and GINA ensure these incentives do not become so significant that they effectively force employees to disclose sensitive health or genetic information.

 In a non-covered program, these specific protections may not apply in the same way.
 While a company cannot use your data to make discriminatory employment decisions, the data itself, once collected, is subject to the company’s privacy policy.
 This policy might allow for the sharing of aggregated or de-identified data with partners, researchers, or data brokers.